ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/rpi-emulate-mac-linux.md

 1. Install Docker Engine following the instructions appropriate for your OS from the [docker website](https://docs.docker.com/engine/installation/)

-2. Install the packages: qemu and qemu-user-static
-For MAC OSX, run
+2. Install the packages: qemu (and qemu-user-static on linux) For MAC OSX, run

 ```